sseefried/sseefried-blog/src/drafts/proving-a-more-general-theorem-is-often-easier.md

 A common approach I follow when programming -- and not proving the correctness of those programs -- is to "generalise from the specific".
 While trying to solve a programming problem, I find it easier to work with more concrete concepts first and only later to generalise my solution.

-A simple of example of this might be that I'll write a function to sort a list of integers before going on to generalise it to sort a list of anything that can be ordered.
+A simple example of this might be that I'll write a function to sort a list of integers before going on to generalise it to sort a list of anything that can be ordered.

 But I've discovered something counter-intuitive.
 When proof is involved, generalising later can actually be harder.
 Proofs on specific structures can actually be a lot harder than proofs on more general structures.
 If this is true in general then it makes sense to do the hard work of generalising one's programs up-front because it will making proving them correct _easier_.
 Further I suspect the combined work of a) writing the program and proving it correct will be less than b) writing a specific program, trying to prove it, failing, generalising the program and finally proving it correct.